Mieczysław Jagielski: Early political career

 Jagielski was born to a peasant family on 12 January 1924, in Kołomyja, Poland (Second Polish Republic) (now Kolomyia, Ukraine).
 He spent the Second World War as an agricultural laborer on the farm of his parents.
 After the war he finished studies at the Main School of Planning and Statistics as well as in the Instytut Kształcenia Kadr Naukowych (Institute of Preparing Science Cadres), the latter being a graduate school preparing people for prominent positions in the Polish communist party structures.

 Jagielski signed up to the Polish Workers' Party (PPR) in 1944, or in 1946 (sources vary).
 When the Polish Worker's Party transformed into the Polish United Workers Party (PZPR) in 1948, he became a member of the new party.
 From 1946 to 1949, Jagielski served on the Central Board of the Związek Samopomocy Chłopskiej (Association of Peasant Self-Help), a communist organization designed to take control of the countryside.
 From 1950 to 1952 he was on the Central Board of the State Agricultural Farms and from December 1952 to December 1953 he was a deputy director of that institution.
 In December 1953, he became the Director of the Agricultural Department of the Central Committee of the Polish United Workers Party, a position he would hold until December 1956.

 In March 1954, he became a deputy to a member of the Central Committee of the Polish United Workers Party and would retain this position until March 1959.
 As a result of the January 1957 Polish legislative elections, Jagielski was appointed as a deputy to the Sejm, the Polish legislative body.
-In January of that year, he also became the Deputy Minister of Agriculture and was appointed as the Minister of Agriculture in October 1959, a position he would hold until June 1970.
+In January that year, he also became the Deputy Minister of Agriculture and was appointed as the Minister of Agriculture in October 1959, a position he would hold until June 1970.
 In March 1959, he was appointed a full member of the Central Committee of the Polish United Workers Party (he was previously a deputy to a full member).
 In June 1964, he became a deputy to a member of the Politburo of the Polish United Workers' Party and would hold that position until December 1971.

 Jagielski was also an economist, specializing in issues of agricultural economics.
 Beginning in 1975, he held a professorship in the Main School of Planning and Statistics in Warsaw.